Year 2 - Science

 Following out trip, last half-term, to the Botanical Gardens children have been really enthused to learn about plants and growth.

 This term our topic is 'Plants' and we will be learning new skills, as well as consolidating previously learnt skills.
 Our topic has a strong focus on practical activities, and these will play a key role in our learning.
 We will be exploring our surrounding environment and looking at different types of plant-life.
-Gardening will be a regular activity in this topic and we have already been busy designing and planning St George's Peace Garden with Mrs Art-Brown.
+Gardening will be a regular activity in this topic and we have already been busy designing and planning Year 2's Garden with Mrs 'Art' Brown.

 Our investigation led us to experiment with sunlight to test how important it is for a plant.